cadentdev/vim-motions-arcade/README.md

 ### Why JavaScript?

 We chose JavaScript to showcase what's possible in the browser.
-At [Cadent Technologies](https://cadent.dev), we specialize in fun, interactive web experiences.
+At [Cadent Technologies Corp.](https://cadent.net), we specialize in fun, interactive web experiences.
 This project is our way of exploring JavaScript as a game-development tool while giving back to the vim community.

 ### Built With